In need of some Louisville traditions explained? Questions answered? See below for our city’s Fun Facts!

 Who is part of the Urban Bourbon Experience?

-The Urban Bourbon Experience consists of all of the aforementioned distilleries in Louisville and the Urban Bourbon Trail “stops”, a collection of 36 different bars and restaurants that are sure to show you a fun, informative and delicious experience of the “Bourbon culture” in Louisville!
-You can pick up your Urban Bourbon Trail passport at the Louisville Visitor Center at 301 South 4th Street.
-Get 6 stamps and you can redeem your passport for a free t-shirt!
+The Urban Bourbon Experience consists of all of the aforementioned distilleries in Louisville and the Urban Bourbon Trail “stops”, a collection of bars and restaurants that are sure to show you a fun, informative and delicious experience of the “Bourbon culture” in Louisville!
+You can download the Urban Bourbon Trail passport here.
+Get 6 “stamps” and you can redeem your passport for a free t-shirt!

 What is this “hot brown” I’ve heard of?